zawang/cpp-docs/docs/cpp/scope-visual-cpp.md

 ## Hiding names with global scope

-You can hide names with global scope by explicitly declaring the same name in block scope.
-However, global-scope names can be accessed using the scope-resolution operator (`::`).
+<ins>You can hide names with global scope by explicitly declaring the same name in block scope.
+However, global-scope names can be accessed using the scope-resolution operator (`::`).</ins>

 ```cpp
 #include <iostream>